mudler/LocalAI/docs/content/docs/features/GPU-acceleration.md

 This section contains instruction on how to use LocalAI with GPU acceleration.

 {{% alert icon="⚡" context="warning" %}}
-For accelleration for AMD or Metal HW there are no specific container images, see the [build]({{%relref "docs/getting-started/build#Acceleration" %}})
+For accelleration for AMD or Metal HW is still in development, for additional details see the [build]({{%relref "docs/getting-started/build#Acceleration" %}})
 {{% /alert %}}